 Will the world ever move beyond such pigeon holing of innocents?

-A soggy paper form was left with me to peruse and complete later, and I half toyed with contacting the charity to ask whether its’ volunteers/canvassers are given any instructions on cold calling.
+A soggy paper form was left with me to peruse and complete later, and I half toyed with contacting the charity to ask whether its volunteers and canvassers are given any instructions on cold calling.

-I hadn’t really erased this event from my mind when the next day, just after the garden group had left us, Matthew and Della arrived to collect some of the wood.
-We’d seen Matthew’s boxes at a craft fair at the National Botanic Gardens of Wales 2 weeks before, and we’d mentioned that we had some blanks of English walnut, which had been collected years earlier and lain, sticked up and fortunately off the ground, in our stable, (the one with running water just hours earlier) waiting for us to get round to using.
+I hadn’t really erased this event from my mind when, the next day, just after the garden group had left us, Matthew and Della arrived to collect some of our wood.
+We’d seen Matthew’s boxes at a craft fair at the National Botanic Gardens of Wales 2 weeks before, and we’d mentioned that we had some blanks of English walnut, which had been collected years earlier and lain, sticked up, and fortunately off the ground, in our stable, (the one with running water just hours earlier) waiting for us to get round to using them.
 We’d realised that our chance for making something with it had passed us by, but Matthew had expressed interest and popped up to take a look.

 So when he returned with Della, with a car capable of taking some of the weighty blanks away, we were sad to see the lovely wood go, but happy that at last we’d found someone who had a passion for timber, and the aesthetic and technical skill to make something beautiful with it.

-So here it is, a native English walnut box, with Welsh Gelli black bog oak fixings.
-A wood forged union of nations, created by a Welsh Master Craftsman.
-Just timber.
-No metal.
-Wonderful…
+So here it is, a native English walnut box, with Gelli Welsh black bog oak fixings.
+A wood forged union of nations, created by a Welsh master craftsman.

 We later discovered that as a former builder, Carmarthen based Matthew had dreams of one day buying a wood and building a hobbit house amongst the trees.
 We mentioned the hobbit house that a young couple have built in Pembrokshire, in a sustainable way for about £15,000, but without planning permission.
 Matthew did indeed know of this interesting story, and dilemma.
 The campaign to save it from the council’s demolition enforcement notice may even be still going on.
 Click here for some images.